-- 252. In the baseline scenario, no impact is assumed (i.e. the impact is set to zero). - 253.
-In line with paragraph 236, gains and losses on all position in scope shall be fully recognised in the first year of the stress test. - 254.
-The impact of the full revaluation shall be reported in the template CSV_MR_FULL_REVAL. - 255.
-Banks are requested to conduct full revaluations of all their positions under partial or full fair value measurement (except items held with a trading intent and their related hedges for trading exemption banks) and to report impacts by asset classes, accounting and product type, and by differentiating between optional derivatives and other products.
-In particular, banks need to report: - The fair value or accounting value in line with FINREP requirements and notional of the positions.
-Notional is defined as the sum of the absolute values for assets (positive) and liabilities (positive).
+- 251. In the baseline scenario, no impact is assumed (i.e. the impact is set to zero). - 252.
+In line with paragraph 235, gains and losses on all position in scope shall be fully recognised in the first year of the stress test. - 253.
+The impact of the full revaluation shall be reported in the template CSV_MR_FULL_REVAL. - 254.
+Banks are requested to conduct full revaluations of all their positions under partial or full fair value measurement (except items held with a trading intent and their related hedges for trading exemption banks) and to report impacts by asset classes, accounting and product type, and by differentiating between optional derivatives and linear products.
+In particular, banks need to report:

-- The gain or losses under the full revaluation. - The first order sensitivities ('delta') of the positions to the risk factors provided in the template CSV_MR_FULL_REVAL, as of the reference date (31 December 2019) as defined in Table 8.
-Sensitivities need to be reported for all risk factors included in the market risk scenario other than volatilities and the shocks for reserves for liquidity or model uncertainty.
+- The fair value or accounting value in line with FINREP requirements and notional of the positions.
+Notional is defined as the sum of the absolute values for assets (positive) and liabilities (positive). - The gain or losses under the full revaluation. - The first order sensitivities ('delta', as defined in Table 8) of the positions to the risk factors provided in the template CSV_MR_FULL_REVAL, as of the reference date (31 December 2019) as defined in Table 8.
+Sensitivities need to be reported for all risk factors included in the market risk scenario other than volatilities and the shocks for reserves for liquidity or model uncertainty. - Second order sensitivities ('gamma' and 'vega', as defined in Table 8) for interest rates and equity positions, as of the reference date (31 December 2019), in the CSV_MR_FULL_REVAL template.
+This requirement is only for CA banks.